dustinpfister/hexo_sitesource/source/_posts/phaser-state-loader.md

 ```

 As things get completed each of these states might be pulled onto there own *.js files, but the will need to be loaded in a manner in which Phaser.Game is called last.

+## The Phaser Asset loader in detail

+The idea I hand in mind with this post is to just have a quick simple post on how to get started with loader in phaser, and maybe not go down a rabbit hold covering every little detail about it.
+Doing so should deserve it's own septate post on that matter.
+For the time begin there is the [official API docs on Phaser.loader](http://phaser.io/docs/2.6.2/Phaser.Loader.html)

+## Conclusion

+So far I like this approach at Setting up a load state.
+I am still rapidly developing my collection of posts on phaser, as such I will most likely come back and touch base on this again.